Planning an event in Toronto’s East End?

 5 years ago we wrote a blog article called “It’s My East End Party,” which helped dozens of people in their search for the right event space from Leaside through Riverdale and onto Leslieville.
 Since then, many of those sweet places have closed or changed.
 Thankfully, a host of chic new options east of the DVP have emerged, and the East End scene has never looked better.

 Amsterdam Brewery, 45 Esandar Drive – When the old brewery at King & Bathurst got pushed out for condo towers, many people confused the stunning waterfront restaurant Amsterdam Brew House as the new home of the famous Toronto-based brewers.
-In fact, the new digs where the beer is brewed is in Leaside; a well kept secret in the industrial area of Laird and Eglinton.
+In fact, where the beer is brewed is in Leaside; a well kept secret in the industrial area of Laird and Eglinton.
 Locals know it as a perfect place to buy some brews to take home, but most people don’t know this is a great place to host a party.
 It’s a blank slate with suds on tap and a big screen ready to show the big game.
-Contact Cathy at email@example.com
+Contact firstname.lastname@example.org

 Braised, 896 Queen Street East – Sam used to own and operate the local fav Chinchilla Lounge above Lolita’s Lust on Danforth.
 (I personally hosted 2 parties there before it closed last year.)
 Sam now welcomes patrons to Braised in Leslieville, and is willing to book out the space for private parties.
 It’s intimate, seating 50 diners, or 60 cocktail-style.
 It was the perfect size for a really nice 40th birthday party we did last year, with enough space to put a dance floor by the big front windows.
 Contact Sam at email@example.com